lkorczowski/Tinnitus-n-Sleep/README.md

 - how to set git with github and ssh
 - how to contribute, create a new repository, participate
 - how to branch, how to pull-request
+- several tips while using git

 ## How to contribute

-A [guideline](HOWTO_CONTRIBUTE.md) is proposed to understand how to contribute and understand the best pratices with branchs and Pull-Requests.
+A (incomplete) [guideline](CONTRIBUTING.md) is proposed to understand how to contribute and understand the best practices with branchs and Pull-Requests.